 On a positive note, employees with supportive employers were more satisfied with their work-life balance.
-The benefits of supporting employees to help reach this balance include increased productivity, staff motivation and loyalty - a win-win for employers and employees.
+The benefits of supporting employees to help reach this balance include increased productivity, staff motivation and loyalty - a winwin for employers and employees.

 Beyond those employers who do very little to facilitate working parents are those who actively discriminate against parents, particularly during maternity.

 Statistics released by the Equality and Human Rights Commission state that 54,000 women in Great Britain suffer as a result of maternity discrimination each year.

-The Equality Commission for Northern Ireland is currently working on developing a similar report for Northern Ireland.
+Over a third of local women participating in an Equality Commission NI investigation last year said they had been treated unfairly or were disadvantaged at work as a result of their pregnancy or having taken maternity leave.

 Maternity discrimination is unlawful and more action needs to be taken to prevent women being discriminated against during and after pregnancy.

-- Promote and encourage employers to implement family friendly working policies. - End maternity discrimination by taking on board and implementing the proposals outlined in the forthcoming ECNI report.
+- Promote and encourage employers to implement family friendly working policies. - End maternity discrimination by taking on board and implementing the proposals outlined in the ECNI report.